Best Practices for Email Marketing Design

 In this regard then, you can consider the following practices:

 - Keep it brief.
 Next, on the subject of combinations, keep it brief for readability.
-If you absolutely cannot, have your company name precede all else so that it’s immediately visible.
+If you absolutely cannot, have your company name precede all else, so it’s immediately visible.

 Then comes the subject line, and this front sees much attention from best practices for email marketing design.
 Here, you must consider such factors as: